cslauritsen/shpion/README.md

 INSTALLATION
 ------------

-This program requires cmake, lib-paho3c, & ssl to build.
+This program requires cmake, the paho-mqtt3c library, & the open ssl library to build.
 It installs the compiled binaries to /usr/local/bin.

 Build Procedure:
 ```